ravinder-Olivier/geopractest.live/README.md

 # Notes about Globle Unlimited
+  -This project will have a deathdate as my domain is going to expire sometime early '24

 ## Listed countries
 - Some alternate spellings and previous names are accepted, e.g. Burma for Myanmar.